wombleton/gitlaw-nz/acts/A/Auditor Regulation Act 2011.md

     *   (a) immediately before the commencement of this section, is a chartered accountant who has, at any time within the 2-year period before that commencement, acted as the auditor in respect of an issuer audit; and

-    *   (b) satisfies the transitional requirements prescribed under [section 32(1)(g)][47] for the purposes of this section.
+    *   (b) satisfies the transitional requirements prescribed under [section 32(1)(g)][48] for the purposes of this section.

-    (2) The person must, on and after the commencement of this section, be treated as holding a licence issued by the Institute under [section 11][17] that---
+    (2) The person must, on and after the commencement of this section, be treated as holding a licence issued by the Institute under [section 11][18] that---

     *   (a) is recorded in the register; and

-    *   (b) is subject to a condition that authorises the person to act as the auditor in respect of all kinds of issuer audits; and
+    *   (b) is subject to a condition that authorises the person to act as the auditor in respect of all kinds of FMC audits; and

     *   (c) expires on the earliest of---

-        *   (i) the date that the person is issued with another licence under [section 11][17]; or
+        *   (i) the date that the person is issued with another licence under [section 11][18]; or

         *   (ii) the date that the licence is cancelled; or